globus/globus-automate-client/docs/source/python_sdk_reference.rst

 The Globus Automate Client package provides a Python SDK for interfacing with and invoking Globus actions and flows.
-Below, we provide information on helper functions available for creating authenticated action and Flow clients as well as documentation on the methods available to those clients.
+Below, we provide information on helper functions available for creating authenticated action and flow clients as well as documentation on the methods available to those clients.

 Actions Client
 ^^^^^^^^^^^^^^